blgentry/elevators/README.md

 Simmulates elevators like you would find in any office building.
 Produces text output to represent the elevator cars, their positions, doors, etc.
-Provides an interface to work with the cars, bush buttons, etc.
+Provides an interface to work with the cars, push buttons, etc.

 elevators.py:  super class for bank bank.py:  Groups together elevator "cars" into a group of elevators as you